Mental Health Facilities Salinas, CA

 Monterey County Behavioral Health Adult/child Mental Health - 10.1 miles from Salinas, CA

 Monterey County Behavioral Health Adult/child Mental Health is one of mental health facilities in Marina, California, located at 299 12th Street, Suite A, 93933 zip code.
 Monterey County Behavioral Health Adult/child Mental Health provides outpatient treatment and telemedicine/telehealth.
-Monterey County Behavioral Health Adult/child Mental Health provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Monterey County Behavioral Health Adult/child Mental Health also supports people with serious mental illness, seniors or older adults and transitional age young adults.
-Additional services provided at Monterey County Behavioral Health Adult/child Mental Health include assertive community treatment, mentoring/peer support/consumer-run services and family psychoeducation.
+Monterey County Behavioral Health Adult/child Mental Health provides cognitive behavioral therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Monterey County Behavioral Health Adult/child Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services provided at Monterey County Behavioral Health Adult/child Mental Health include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and integrated primary care services.

 Learn More